The Constitution of the Saybrook College Council

 3. Universal Ties – In the event that the withdrawal of all tying candidates described in Item 2 would leave no candidates in the election (e.g. if the only two candidates remaining in an election all possess the same number of ballots), the outcome shall be considered a Universal Tie, and all candidates reaching the Universal Tie stage of the election without being withdrawn shall be entered into a runoff election as described in Item 4.

 4. Runoff Elections – The runoff election to resolve a Universal Tie shall conducted by simple majority rule.
 If no candidate receives a majority of votes in this runoff, the candidates receiving the two highest vote totals in the runoff shall be entered into a second runoff, and the candidate receiving a plurality of votes in the second runoff shall be declared the winner.

 D. Vacation of office - Upon vacation of any Executive Committee office, the officeholder who is beneath the open position immediately assumes the higher office.
 Whenever necessary, after the aforementioned procedures, new elections shall be held to fill empty offices on the Executive Committee.
 If the vacation of office should take place before the start of the Fall semester, the new elections will be held at the third meeting of the semester, and will require four (4) membership points to vote.

 E. Upon loss of good academic standing, an officer shall forfeit his or her position on the Executive Committee.

-F. Counting Ballots - The Saybrook Master and/or Dean shall count all ballots cast in SCC elections, and shall announce the winner.
-In cases where the Master and Dean are unavailable, the outgoing SCC President shall assume this role.
+F. Counting Ballots - The Saybrook Head of College and/or Dean shall count all ballots cast in SCC elections, and shall announce the winner.
+In cases where the Head of College and Dean are unavailable, the outgoing SCC President shall assume this role.